 Understand their responsibilities for health and safety as an integral part of their management role;

-They are able to recognise a sound health and safety management system, including effective risk management;
+They are able to recognize a sound health and safety management system, including effective risk management;

-Theyare able to recognise the key risks in the industry and understand the precautions to be taken.
+They are able to recognize the key risks in the industry and understand the precautions to be taken.